PHYS3888/BackyardBrains/README.md

 ### 1. Download .zip

-For users unfamiliar with git, the latest version of the repository can be downloaded by simply clicking the green "Clone or download" button, and then clicking "Download .zip".
+For users unfamiliar with git, the latest version of the repository can be downloaded by simply clicking the green "Code" button above, and then clicking "Download ZIP".

 ### 2. Forking the repo